seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 To crown thee with, and to proclaim thee King.

 **KING EDWARD**
-Away with mourning, Philip, wipe thine eyes;—
+Away with mourning, Philip, wipe thine eyes;--
 Sound, trumpets, welcome in Plantagenet!

 *Enter Prince Edward, King John, Philip, Artois.*